 April’s Tech Rap: Easter Eggs

 General Manger Peter Skiera lives in southern MA, worked in radio broadcasting throughout New England, and also worked for Cambridge SoundWorks, B&W Loudspeakers, and Tivoli Audio for 15 years before joining Como Audio in 2016 as Vice President of Product Development.
-If you have a comment or would like to suggest a station or a topic for a future Tech Rap, Peter can be reached directly at email@example.com
+In addition to Tech Rap, Peter writes for his own blog, www.RecommendedStations.com.
+He can be reached directly at firstname.lastname@example.org